dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/design-overview.md

 ## JSON

-Knora parses and generate JSON using the [spray-json](https://github.com/spray/spray-json) library.
+Knora parses and generates JSON using the [spray-json](https://github.com/spray/spray-json) library.

 The triplestore returns results in JSON, and these are parsed into